tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ### ExecuteStatementAsync
 **v1.0.0**

 [Execute a statement](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/ksql-endpoint/) - The /ksql resource runs a sequence of SQL statements.
 All statements, except those starting with SELECT, can be run on this endpoint.
-To run SELECT statements use the /query endpoint.
+To run SELECT statements use the /query or /query-stream endpoint.

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi;